adamhill/ArchitecturalKatas-2023/README.md

 This is the GitHub repository for a solution created by team Wonderous Toys during the [2023 O'Reilly Architectural Kata](https://learning.oreilly.com/featured/architectural-katas/).
 It contains a proposed architecture for [Wildlife.ai](https://wildlife.ai/) project for an open-source wildlife camera that will enable more efficient species conservation efforts worldwide.

 This solution emphasizes:
-- **Simplicity**: Mobile first, simple Pub-Sub for Notifcations, significant control for local camera owners
+- **Simplicity**: Mobile first, simple Pub/Sub for Notifcations, significant control for local camera owners
 - **Low Cost**: Few and small re-occuring infrastructure charges, Modular monolith when we need it.
 Pre-existing use of users mobile devices.
 - **Autonomy**: Could be implemented locally by the user without backend servers if needed (100% email Notifications)